HotelsByDay/Infinite/modules/image/event/README.markdown

 * It's not a singleton, which makes it a lot easier to test the system and create multiple dispatchers
 * Event data is encapsulated, allowing you can trigger events within events

-## Unit Testing

-At time of writing this module has 95.65% code coverage, ensuring the reliability of the API through development.

-To run the tests yourself you should install the official [unittest](http://github.com/kohana/unittest) module and run the `modules.dispatcher` group.

 ## Examples

 If you look in the unit tests you'll find lots of examples on how it works, but here are a quick few: